 BACKGROUND: Born in New York City in 1966, Abrams developed an early interest in filmmaking.
 As an undergraduate at Sarah Lawrence College, he co-wrote the screenplay that would be developed into the 1990 John Belushi comedy, Taking Care of Business.
 Abrams has gone on to create a number of hit television series, including Felicity, Alias, Lost and Fringe.
 Abrams also recently directed Star Wars: Episode VII: The Force Awakens.

 HUMAN SERVICES: The couple also has an interest in human services.
-They've supported Community Coalition, which "works to help transform the social and economic conditions in South LA"; A Window Between Worlds, "a nonprofit organization dedicated to using art as a healing tool for survivors of domestic violence"; OPCC, a "Santa Monica based social services agency providing housing programs and supportive services"; and Homeboy Industries.
+They have supported Community Coalition, which "works to help transform the social and economic conditions in South LA"; A Window Between Worlds, "a nonprofit organization dedicated to using art as a healing tool for survivors of domestic violence"; OPCC, a "Santa Monica based social services agency providing housing programs and supportive services"; and Homeboy Industries.

-EQUITY & POLICY: Abrams and McGrath, through their foundation have supported places like ProPublica; Advancement Project, a "nonprofit organization that focuses on racial justice issues."; American Foundation for Equal Rights, "dedicated to achieving full marriage equality nationwide" ; California Calls, "a growing alliance of grassroots, community-based organizations"; Feminist Majority Foundation; Death Penalty Focus; and People for the American Way.
+EQUITY & POLICY: Abrams and McGrath, through their foundation have supported organizations like ProPublica; Advancement Project, a "nonprofit organization that focuses on racial justice issues."; American Foundation for Equal Rights, "dedicated to achieving full marriage equality nationwide" ; California Calls, "a growing alliance of grassroots, community-based organizations"; Feminist Majority Foundation; Death Penalty Focus; and People for the American Way.

-GLOBAL DEVELOPMENT: Recent grantees include the Mona Foundation, "an international nonprofit charity working to eradicate global poverty through education," the Unatti Foundation, which "raises funds for education, food and shelter for underprivileged and orphaned girls in Nepal," and Operation Smile.
+GLOBAL DEVELOPMENT: Past grantees include the Mona Foundation, "an international nonprofit charity working to eradicate global poverty through education," the Unatti Foundation, which "raises funds for education, food and shelter for underprivileged and orphaned girls in Nepal," and Operation Smile.